pitt-crc/kubernetes-tutorial/README.md

 kubectl get nodes
 ```

-You should expect to recieve output siomilar to the following:
+You should expect to receive output siomilar to the following:

 ```
 NAME       STATUS   ROLES           AGE     VERSION